vanitanaidu/vanitanaidu.github.io/_posts/2018-09-23-a_happy_accident.markdown

 ![](https://i.imgur.com/WKdI0XGl.jpg)

 These were the days that made me realized how much I enjoyed the challenge of coding and how much l was in the zone when I coded.
 I loved the details and problem solving.
-I could have simply walked away from it because it was a free course, I didn’t have to do it but the more I got stuck with my code the more I persisted.
+I could have simply walked away from it because it was a free course, I didn’t have to do it but the more I got stuck with my code, the more I persisted.
 There were days I even forgot to eat lunch because I was so engrossed in my code.
 That’s when I realized I had fallen in love and had to take this further.

 Most of my first year coding, I was also teaching full-time (a temporary position).
 I was even offered a really attractive permanent job, and to everyone’s surprise, I turned down that offer to enroll in Flatiron School to build my skills in Rails, JavaScript, HTML, and CSS!
 Today, I’m a graduate of Flatiron school and I proudly call myself a full-stack web developer.
 My journey into software development was an accident, but it was sure a happy one!